Credit card refunds

 Mixed payment methods

-If you use your credit card to make a part payment on something, then pay the rest with a debit card or cash, you can still use Section 75 to get a refund, as long as the total cost is more than £100 and less than £30,000.
+If you use your credit card to make a part payment on something, then pay the rest with a debit card or cash, you may still be able to use Section 75 to get a refund.
+Section 75 should still apply, as long as the total cost of the good or service is more than £100 and less than £30,000.

-Let’s say you buy something for £300 and use your credit card to pay a £30 deposit, then pay the rest in cash.
+Let’s say you buy something for £300.
+You use your credit card to pay a £30 deposit, then pay the rest in cash.
 You may be able to claim a refund for the entire £300 under Section 75 if the goods were faulty or didn’t arrive.

 If you split the cost of something between two credit cards, you can only claim Section 75 on one of the cards, not both.